-Born into a family in rural Richland County, Dr. Ike Davis was surrounded by hard workers.
-"My mother and father loved school, and although they had some education, schools were not available to them," said Dr. Davis.
+Born into a family in rural Richland County, Dr. Isaiah “Ike” Davis was surrounded by hard workers.
+"My mother and father loved school, and although they had some education, schools were not available to them," Davis said.

-Dr. Davis was the first in his family to graduate from college and went on to receive a professional degree shortly after his undergraduate career.
-He credits his parents for instilling the desire to take advantage of each educational opportunity that he has been presented with in life.
+Davis was the first in his family to graduate from college and the first to become a dentist.
+He says his parents encouraged him to take advantage of every educational opportunity.

-As a recipient of a scholarship while pursuing his professional degree in dental medicine at MUSC, Dr. Davis believes in the power of giving back and allowing others to have the opportunity to further their education.
-"Education is the single greatest avenue for a successful career in America," Dr. Davis expressed.
+One of those opportunities was a scholarship that helped pay his dental school tuition at MUSC.
+He says his education set him up for the years of success he’s enjoyed in private practice in Columbia.
+"Education is the single greatest avenue for a successful career in America," Davis said.
 "MUSC gave me an opportunity to prove myself and improve myself.
 For that, I am eternally grateful."

-Through a gift of life insurance, Dr. Davis has named the MUSC James B. Edwards College of Dental Medicine the owner and beneficiary of his policy.
-This gift will create an endowed scholarship for underrepresented students, allowing them to further their learning experiences just as Dr. Davis did during his time here in dental school.
+Davis is paying it forward by creating a scholarship with a planned gift that names MUSC James B. Edwards (JBE) College of Dental Medicine as the owner and beneficiary of his life insurance policy.
+This gift will create an endowed scholarship for underrepresented students.

-"Gifts like these allow alumni to leave an even greater impact than they might imagine."
-Dr. Davis believes that the guidance and support that MUSC provided him is what feeds his passion to make a difference.
+"Gifts like these allow alumni to leave an even greater impact than they might imagine," Davis said.

 Natalie and Joe’s paths unknowingly crossed five years ago.
 It wasn't until Natalie was hired at MUSC that Joe discovered how his late wife, Jill, inspired Natalie during the fight of her life.